3b/pngload/README.md

 Can optionally parse only the metadata, skipping decoding completely, in order to quickly retrieve information about an image.

+### Optionally decode as 1-dimensional array

+Instead of decoding to a format which is compatible with `opticl`.

 ### Optionally flip the Y axis

 Can optionally flip the Y axis, for when the origin is expected to be at the